Student Rights & Conduct Code

 - Assessment for Restitution: Payment for restoration of property or to resolve financial obligations to the college.
 Failure to pay assessed amounts will prevent the student from obtaining records and registering for classes.

 - Separations or Restrictions: A student may be separated or restricted from enrollments on a temporary basis pending the completion of proceedings relevant to the Student Conduct Code.
 Students will be so notified.

-Sexual assault is a violation of federal, state and local law, and the policy of Southwestern Illinois College.
+Sexual assault (sexual violence) is a violation of federal, state and local law, and SWIC policy.
 Therefore, criminal sanctions by the criminal justice system and administrative sanctions by the college may be imposed.
-Guidelines for proceedings are available in the office of the vice president for Student Development or designee.
+Guidelines for proceedings are available in the office of the Title IX coordinator.

 Student Grievance Procedures

 Student grievances may involve academic matters, administrative matters or discrimination.
 Grievances, other than those involving discrimination charges, will be handled through the regular line of authority.
 A grievant who is not satisfied with a decision at one level may appeal the grievance to the next level of authority.
 Information and discussions concerning the resolution of a grievance will be maintained in as confidential a manner as possible so as to protect the interests of all parties.